JackyWYX/move-intepreter/README.md

 The ABI of the move structure can be obtained from deployed smart contracts on chain.
 Please refer to `src/index.ts` for details.

+**Note**: When finishing the assignment, do not create a pull request for submission.

 ## Getting Started
 ### Prerequisites